BNLNPPS/esi-g4-optical/optical2/README.md

 ## ActionInitialization

 There are two methods, `Build` and `BuildForMaster`, reflecting the difference between threads.
-This is important to ensure procedures like _NTuple_ merging and others work correctly.
+This is important for two reasons:
+* to ensure procedures like _NTuple_ merging and others work correctly
+* to handle special cases like _Julia callbacks_

 ## EventAction and RunData